-The higher estimated expenses in the industrial relations sub‑function in 2009‑10 and 2010‑11 compared to later years is largely due to the relatively high demand for payments under the General Employee Entitlements and Redundancy Scheme (GEERS).
-The GEERS scheme assists employees of bankrupt organisations who are owed certain employee entitlements.
-Weaker economic conditions in previous years and the recent natural disasters have increased demand for the scheme.
-It is expected that GEERS will return to historic expense levels in 2011‑12.
+The higher expenses under the industrial relations sub‑function in 2010‑11 compared to later years is largely due to the continued high level of claims for the General Employee Entitlements and Redundancy Scheme (GEERS).
+This Scheme assists employees of bankrupt organisations who are owed certain employee entitlements.
+Weaker economic conditions in previous years and the recent natural disasters have increased demand for the Scheme.
+It is expected that the demand for GEERS will return to historic trends in 2011‑12.

-The table below provides details of the major components of other economic affairs nec sub‑function expenses.
+Table 16.1 provides further details of trends in major components of the other economic affairs nec sub‑function expenses.

-Table 16.1: Trends in the major components of other economic affairs nec
+Table 16.1: Trends in major components of the other economic affairs

 Table 17: Summary of expenses — other purposes

-The increase in the public debt interest sub‑function is due to the increased issuance of Commonwealth Government bonds reflecting the corresponding interest, while expenses in the nominal superannuation interest sub‑function are projected to increase over time, reflecting the growth in the Government's superannuation liability.
+The increase in expenses under the public debt interest sub‑function to 2013‑14 is due to the increased issuance of Commonwealth Government Securities.
+Expenses under the nominal superannuation interest sub‑function are projected to increase over time, reflecting the growth in the Government's superannuation liability.
 The Future Fund was established to assist in meeting the cost of this liability.
 Further information on the Future Fund can be found in Statement 7.

 Expenses in the local government assistance sub‑function are predominantly related to the financial assistance grants made to the States and Territories and consist of a general purpose component and an identified local road component, both of which are untied in the hands of local government, allowing councils to spend the grants according to local priorities.
-Expenses are higher in 2010‑11 but then lower in 2011‑12 as a result of the Government's decision to pay the first instalment of the expected 2011‑12 local government financial assistance grants of $536.6 million to Local Councils ahead of schedule in the 2009‑10 financial year to ensure they have immediate use of these funds.
-These expenses increase from 2010‑11 across the forward estimates due to forecast population increases, and changes in the Consumer Price Index (local government funding provided by the Commonwealth is linked to population and inflation).
-Also included within this sub‑function are expenses under the Regional and Local Community Infrastructure initiative which is being provided over the period 2009‑10 to 2010‑11.
-Further information on Commonwealth Government assistance to local governments can be found in Budget Paper No. 3, Federal Financial Relations 2010‑11.
+Expenses are higher in 2010‑11 but then lower in 2011‑12 as a result of the Government's decision to pay the first instalment of the expected 2011‑12 local government financial assistance grants of $536.6 million to local councils in 2010‑11.
+Expenses are expected to increase from 2012‑13 across the forward estimates due to forecast population increases and changes in the Consumer Price Index (local government funding provided by the Commonwealth is linked to population and inflation).
+Also included within this sub‑function are expenses under the Regional and Local Community Infrastructure initiative which is being provided over the period 2010‑11 to 2011‑12.
+Further information on Commonwealth Government assistance to local governments can be found in Budget Paper No. 3, Federal Financial Relations 2011‑12.

 If www.budget.gov.au responds slowly or you are having trouble downloading a document, try one of the Budget Website Mirrors